GilbertoD/GilbertoD.github.io/_pages/about.md

 # Education

-* M.Sc. in Electronic and Computer Engineering, University of Los Andes, 2020.
+* M.S. in Electronic and Computer Engineering, University of Los Andes, 2020.
-* B.Sc. in Electronic Engineering, University of Los Andes, 2018.
+* B.S. in Electronic Engineering, University of Los Andes, 2018.
 * Minor in Computational Mathematics, University of Los Andes, 2018.

 # Publications